 Eating and drinking at Food and Wine is great and all, but it’s also a prime place for shopping too.
 In 2019 there is a lot of great merchandise to choose from and offers a nice opportunity to take a souvenir home with you from the festival.

-Here is a sneak peak at some of the merchandise coming to Food and Wine in 2019:
+Here is a look at some of the merchandise from Food and Wine in 2019: